Learn About Cross Contact and How to Avoid It

 What is cross contact?

 This is when foods touch and their proteins mix.
 You don’t need to see it, but each food now contains a small amount of the other food.
-Food is unsafe if you are allergic to that food.
+This food is unsafe if you are allergic to that food or one of the foods it touched.

-Different.
-This is about food safety and having bacteria or viruses on food.
+They sound the same, but they’re different!
+Cross contamination is about food safety and bacteria or viruses on food.
 Cooking food is one way we reduce cross contamination.
-Food is unsafe for all if there is cross contamination.
+Food is unsafe for all if there is cross contamination, even those without food allergies.

 - Keep safe foods covered and away from other foods.